jegesh/python-sqs-listener/README.rst

   ``SqsListener`` class and implement the ``handle_message()`` method.
   The queue will be created at runtime if it doesn't already exist.
   You can also specify an error queue to automatically push any errors to.
+  By default the listener runs in the current process, but it will run as a Unix daemon if the parameter is set to `True` in the `listen()` method.

 Here is a basic code sample: